nickangtc/nickang-blog-gatsby/content/blog/2018-01-12-courage-to-build/index.md

 I need not envy Steven for his ability to build complex applications in two days because the fact is, **I have not done once what he had already done many times**.
 Once I've built a scraper, future projects that require a scraper will be much easier.

 Finally, I want to point out something worth pointing out despite being obvious: on top of training your development skill, **developing software will also very often save you time in the long run**.
 Invest time to build it now to potentially save much more time in the future.
 I believe if I keep this in mind, I'll have the courage to build again.

-* * *

-_Enjoyed reading this?
-I've been writing articles like these revolving around technology, society, and life on and off for more than a year now.
-This year I'm aiming for 5 articles per week, and I'd love to have you join me on that personal journey.
-You can read more at my blog or [subscribe](http://eepurl.com/c7xfID) to get the most interesting ones delivered to your inbox - it's free._